MICHAEL CROTTY JR. - MIDDLESEX MAGIC DIRECTOR/HEAD COACH

 Now, as the current Director of the Middlesex Magic, Crotty oversees all teams and coaches multiple teams a year, including the 17U team annually.
 "Having the opportunity to have a profound impact on the lives of young people is what drove my father," Crotty Jr. said, "Helping them become better basketball players is one of our goals, but helping them become better people is more important.
 His legacy was helping hundreds of kids use basketball as a means to a college education.
 I believe deeply in the mission he had, and it is my goal to continue the work he started!"

 Currently the Middlesex Magic is as strong as it has ever been.
-Over the past five years, the Middlesex Magic junior boys teams, led by Crotty, have captured 20 major championships while helping over 100 student-athletes go on to play college basketball.
-The program boasts over 400 alumni that have played college basketball, and two current NBA players, Pat Connaughton of the Milwaukee Bucks and Duncan Robinson of the Miami Heat.
+Over the past five years, the Middlesex Magic junior boys teams, led by Crotty, have captured 25 major championships while helping over 125 student-athletes go on to play college basketball.
+The program boasts over 550 alumni that have played college basketball, and two current NBA players, Pat Connaughton of the Milwaukee Bucks and Duncan Robinson of the Miami Heat.
+In two years on the Under Armour Association, the Magic won the 2023 17u Championship as well as the 16u and 17u Spring 2022 Championships!
 The Middlesex Magic has teams from the ages of 7-18 and runs seasonal programs, camps, clinics and offers private and group skills training.